SonarSource/sonarqube/server/sonar-docs/src/pages/instance-administration/quality-profiles.md

 When {instance} notices that an analysis was performed with a profile that is different in some way from the previous analysis, a Quality Profile event is added to the project's event log.
 To see the changes in a profile, navigate to the profile (**Quality Profiles > [ Profile Name ]**), and choose **Changelog**.
 This may help you understand how profile changes impact the issues raised in an analysis.

-Additionally, users with Quality Profile administration privileges are notified by email each time a built-in profile (one that is provided directly by an analyzer) is updated.
-These updates can only be caused by analyzer updates.
+Additionally, users with Quality Profile administration privileges are notified by email each time a built-in profile is updated.
+These updates can be caused by updating SonarQube or updating third-party analyzers.

 ### Copy a profile from one SonarQube instance to another?